nemequ/wav/README.md

 work… the types have to match.
 Critically, we also don't support operations which WASM SIMD128 doesn't support; for example, attempting to multiply vectors of 8-bit integers will result in an error.
-This is in contrast to GCC-style vector extensions which will emulate the instruction in software, often resulting in performance problems.
+This is in contrast to raw GCC-style vector extensions which will emulate the instruction in software, often resulting in unexpected performance problems.

 Between the distinct types and the overloading, one way to look at this is that WAV takes the opposite approach as `wasm_simd128.h`.